Guanacaste Fishing Costa Rica

 Great sport fishing in Costa Rica Guanacaste from Cabo Blanco to the Gulf of Papagayo.

-Some boats from the more northerly areas often base at Carrillo beach from about December through March as the wind is blowing and the main billfish population is moving north from the central coast area.
+Some boats from the more northerly areas are often based at Carrillo beach from about December through March as the wind is blowing and the main billfish population is moving north from the central coast area.

 For anglers fishing out of the Four Seasons, Papagayo, and other Papagayo hotels, there are excellent boats and captains who will come north from Flamingo.

 GUANACASTE FISHING SEASONS

 Caught every month of the year; with mid-November to early March exceptional, then slowing a bit from April into early June when it picks up again, peaking in August and September.

 Caught throughout the year; with May through August normally the top season.
 They may begin to thin out in September and from late August Through November.

-More properly known as dolphin, these colorful gamesters are most abundant from late May through October when the seasonal rains flood the rivers, carrying out debris that form trash lines close inshore that they like to lie under.
+More properly known as dolphins, these colorful gamesters are most abundant from late May through October when the seasonal rains flood the rivers, carrying out debris that form trash lines close inshore that they like to lie under.
 Troll past a floating long and you’ll like to hook a dorado.

 The first showing begins about the time the rains start in May, peaking in July and August.
 Most are caught around the rocky points and islands, but you will pick one up occasionally fishing offshore.

 Available all year, but are more caught in the Papagayo Bay area from November through March.
 That may be because more boats in the northernmost area of this region are fishing inshore during those windy months. and the roosters like the structure of the shoreline and islands where they’re found 50 to 60 feet of water.